Sometich/Code_Sharing_Platform/README.md

 {
   "code": "CODE SNIPPET",
   "date": "THE DATE IT WAS POSTED",
-  "time": 0, // Time left to view the snippet (0 - unlimited)
+  "time": 0, // Time left to view the snippet
-  "views": 0 // Number of views left for the snippet (0 - unlimited)
+  "views": 0 // Number of views left for the snippet
 }
 ```